-This toolkit is to support korero with caregivers and rangatahi about HPV vaccination.
+This toolkit is to support korero with caregivers and rangatahi about the Human Papillomavirus (HPV) vaccination.
 It's designed for health promoters and other community advocates.

 We encourage you to use this toolkit to support korero and information sharing with your community about the HPV vaccine.
 This free vaccine protects our tamariki from cancers caused by the HPV virus.